-Our faith also represents the beliefs that we have a Christian.
+Our faith also represents the belief that we have as Christians.
 We need to check as well whether our beliefs and the doctrines we hold are in congruence with the Word of God.

 Self-examination involves a humble and prayerful attitude toward God.
-It is the process of identifying the areas where we stopped spiritually growing.
+It is the process of identifying the areas where we stopped growing spiritually.
 We need to pray to God to show us our sins and faults.
 After recognizing them, we need to have the willing heart to change.

 Passover reminds us that we must never stay stagnant in our Christian calling.
-We must constantly grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+We must continually grow in the grace and knowledge of our Lord and Savior Jesus Christ.

 Self-examination should not only be done during the Passover.
 It is an important process that we need to habitually perform.
 Yes, the Passover should not only initiate self-examination but rather it must intensify the effort that we have already exerted throughout the year.